You are here

 Bed bugs move from place to place in people’s belongings—for example, in boxes, bags, and luggage.
 They are extremely difficult to eliminate and can survive for months without taking a blood meal.
 Control of bed bugs is made more challenging by the fact that they are becoming resistant (immune) to the pyrethroid pesticides commonly used by most pest control personnel.

 In a breeder facility, hens and roosters, typically in high numbers, are used to provide hatching eggs for broiler production.
 Several regions of the broiler breeder facility may serve as shelter and hiding places for bed bugs.
 Typically, feeders and waterers are hung over platforms made of wooden slats that provide excellent shelter for bed bugs.
-Also, the corners of galvanized metal nest boxes and cardboard boxes used to transport eggs are typical sites for bed bugs.
+Additionally, the corners of galvanized metal nest boxes and cardboard boxes used to transport eggs are typical sites for bed bugs.

 How do bed bugs affect chickens?

 Because of the high density of animals and the resulting stress, heavy infestations of bed bugs in chicken houses may lead to excessive feather loss, cloacal irritation, lesions on the breast and legs, and even anemia in extreme cases.
-Consequently, production may be decreased, feed consumption may increase, and egg spots from bed bug fecal deposits may be observed, potentially diminishing the value of the eggs as well as the profitability of the chickens.
+Consequently, production may decrease, feed consumption may increase, and egg spots from bed bug fecal deposits may be observed, potentially diminishing the value of the eggs as well as the profitability of the chickens.

 What can I do about bed bugs in breeder houses?